Champs-Libres/QgisGeoJSONExportPlugin/README.md

 # GeoJSON Export Plugin

-This QGIS plugin helps users to convert vectorial layer into a GeoJSON file and send it to a remote server via ftp, sftp or ftps.
+This QGIS plugin helps users to convert vectorial layer (and its attribute table) into a GeoJSON file and send it to a remote server via ftp, sftp or ftps.

 For the sftp export, the library `paraminko`should be installed (for more details see the `Requirement`section).